LucasWaelti/kalibr-wiki/Calibration-targets.md

 ##Tips/Problems
 * Make sure the calibration target is as flat as possible.
 Best is to glue it to a rigid plate such as aluminum or acrylic glass.
 * Most printers will scale the target during the printing process.
 Make sure to remeasure the important sizes and provide this data in the target configuration files.
-* Reserve a white border around the calibration target of min. the size of one grid element (or the detection might be unsuccessful in certain light conditions)
+* Reserve a white border around the calibration target of min. the size of one grid element (or the detection might be unsuccessful in certain lighting conditions)

 ## References
 Please cite the appropriate papers when using this toolbox or parts of it in an academic publication.

 1. <a name="olson"></a>Edwin Olson (2011).
 AprilTag: A robust and flexible visual fiducial system.
 Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), pp. 3400–3407
 1. <a name="kaess"></a>Michael Kaess. [http://people.csail.mit.edu/kaess/apriltags/](http://people.csail.mit.edu/kaess/apriltags/), Nov.
 2013